-Electrical Safety & Compliance obligations have significantly increased for Victorian landlords as the draft changes to the Residential Tenancy Act 1997 (Vic) became law on March 29, 2021
+Electrical Safety & Compliance obligations have significantly increased for Victorian owners as the draft changes to the Residential Tenancy Act 1997 (Vic) became law on March 29, 2021

-As a Landlord, you have a duty of care to your tenants that, under the new changes to the Residential Tenancies Act 1997 (Vic), shall include completing regular safety checks of various services including gas and electrical services at your property by a properly qualified professional.
+As an owner, you have a duty of care to your renters that, under the new changes to the Residential Tenancies Act 1997 (Vic), shall include completing regular safety checks of various services including gas and electrical services at your property by a properly qualified professional.

 The new changes include the following obligations:

-- The rental provider must ensure an electrical safety check of all electrical appliances, installations and fittings is conducted every 2 years by a licensed or registered electrician;
+- The owner must ensure an electrical safety check of all electrical appliances, installations and fittings is conducted every 2 years by a licensed or registered electrician;

-- The rental provider must provide the renter with the date of the most recent safety check upon request; and
+- The owner must provide the renter with the date of the most recent safety check upon request; and

-- If an electrical safety check has not been conducted within the last 2 years the rental provider must arrange one as soon as practicable upon a renter occupying the premises.
+- If an electrical safety check has not been conducted within the last 2 years the owner must arrange one as soon as practicable upon a renter occupying the premises.

 A record of an electrical safety check must include the following information: